Andrew Giuliani

-Andrew Harold Giuliani (born January 30, 1986) is an American political commentator and golfer.
-He was a special assistant to the President and associate director of the Office of Public Liaison, during the Trump administration.
+Andrew Harold Giuliani (born January 30, 1986) is an American politician, political commentator, and former professional golfer.
 He is the son of former mayor of New York City Rudy Giuliani.

-Giuliani was a contributor for the conservative media channel Newsmax TV.
+Andrew was a special assistant to the President and associate director of the Office of Public Liaison during the first administration of President Donald Trump.
+He has been a contributor for the conservative media channel Newsmax TV.

 In May 2021, Giuliani announced that he would be running for governor of New York in 2022.
-He did not field a candidate for lieutenant governor.
-He went on to lose the 2022 Republican gubernatorial primary to Lee Zeldin by a significant margin.
+He lost the 2022 Republican gubernatorial primary to Lee Zeldin.

-Early life and education
+Early life

-Giuliani was born to Rudy Giuliani and Donna Hanover in 1986.
-He has one sister, Caroline.
+Giuliani was born to Rudy Giuliani and Donna Hanover on January 30, 1986.
+He has one sister, Caroline, who was born in 1989.

-His father was elected mayor of New York City in 1993.
-When his father took the oath of office, Andrew repeated parts of the oath along with his father.
-Andrew was exuberant on the podium beside his father, blowing the cameras kisses, mimicking each of his father's hand gestures, and shouting: "It should be so and it will be so!"
-The moment was lampooned by comedian Chris Farley on Saturday Night Live.
+At age seven, when his father took the oath of office as mayor of New York City in 1994, Andrew was present at the ceremony.

 In October 2000, his father filed for divorce, which was finalized in July 2002.
 His mother was awarded custody.

 Giuliani attended Saint Joseph Regional High School in Montvale, New Jersey, graduating in 2005.
 Giuliani studied marketing, management, and sociology at Duke University graduating in May 2009 with a Bachelor of Arts degree.
 After college, Giuliani worked as a sales intern at CapRok Capital in Rye, New York.